Our Traditional Acupuncture is delivered by our fully qualified, registered and regulated Acupuncturist Helen Oaten.

 What shall I wear?

-Most commonly used acupuncture points are on the legs, arms, stomach and back so please wear something lose to allow easy access to these areas.
+Most commonly used acupuncture points are on the legs, arms, stomach and back so please wear something loose to allow easy access to these areas.
 It may be that a point is in a less accessible area, in which case you will be asked to remove an item of clothing and you can wear a gown.

 What rules and standards does Helen work to?